 - processes and information available and accessible regarding environmental management,

-- specific labor conditions in accordance with human rights laws, safety and labor laws, and anti-discrimination laws;
+- specific labour conditions in accordance with human rights laws, safety and labour laws, and anti-discrimination laws;

 - the development of good business practices that focus on transparency, democracy, and participation

 How is Divine Chocolate connected to Fairtrade?

 Only ingredients can be certified Fairtrade, but end products are able to use the FAIRTRADE Mark if they meet the licenser's requirements.
 Divine Chocolate is licensed by Fairtrade Foundation, the independent, non-profit, local marketing organisation for Fairtrade International, working with businesses in the UK who buy and sell Fairtrade products, and license the use of the FAIRTRADE Mark.
 As a system, Fairtrade is half-owned and governed by farmers and workers, who have 50% of the votes in the Fairtrade General Assembly.
 Fairtrade International is responsible for the development of the Fairtrade Standards for products to support farmers and workers.